 Currency fluctuations may impact the Company's financial performance.
 Diamonds are sold in US dollar with the Company's costs and expenses being incurred in Botswana Pula, South African Rand, Lesotho Loti, Canadian, U.S. dollar currencies and Great Britain Sterling.
 As a consequence, fluctuations in exchange rates may have a significant effect on the cash flows and operating results of the Company in either a positive or negative direction.
-In order to mitigate foreign exchange fluctuations the Company hedged a portion of its Botswana pula costs for the 2014 financial year.
+Hedging activities taken by the Company may decrease the currency risk but positive currency returns will be foregone.